CBIIT/icdc-dataloader/docs/file-copier.md

     * Required when not in ````solo```` mode
     * Default Value: ````N/A````
 * **Result SQS Queue Name**
-    * The results of the File Copier jobs will be sent to the result SWS queue with the name specified by this input.
+    * The results of the File Copier jobs will be sent to the result SQS queue with the name specified by this input.
     * Command: ````--result-queue````
     * Required when not in ````solo```` mode
     * Default Value: ````N/A````
 * **Pre-manifest File**
-    * The CSV file containing the details of the files to be copied.
+    * The TSV file containing the details of the files to be copied.
     * Command: ````--pre-manifest````
     * Required when not in ````slave```` mode
     * Default Value: ````N/A````